-- Be the first point of contact for staff, volunteers, parents/carers and young people where concerns about welfare, poor practice or child abuse are identified. - Implement the Club's reporting and recording procedures. - Promote the Club's best practice guidance/code of ethics and behaviour within the Club. - Assist the Club to fulfil its responsibilities to safeguard young people. - Assist the Club to implement its child welfare implementation plan. - Assist volunteers in keeping their certificates and qualifications up to date. - Advise and attend as required Club's management committee. - Ensure confidentiality is maintained. - Promote anti-discriminatory practice. - Be the first point of contact with the BSAC LOCS. - Maintain contact details for the Local Children's Social Care Department and police
+- Be the first point of contact for members, volunteers, parents/carers and young people where concerns about welfare, poor practice or child abuse are identified. - Implement the Club's reporting and recording procedures. - Implement the Club's safer recruitment policy (i.e. DBS checks and references for those working with children). - Promote the Club's best practice guidance/code of ethics and behaviour within the Club. - Assist the Club to fulfil its responsibilities to safeguard young people. - Assist the Club to implement its child welfare implementation plan. - Assist volunteers in keeping their certificates and qualifications up to date. - Advise and attend as required Club's management committee. - Ensure confidentiality is maintained. - Promote anti-discriminatory practice. - Be the first point of contact with the BSAC LOCS. - Maintain contact details for the Local Children's Social Care Department and police.